twang35/iMonkey/README.md

 To Do
 ------
-- make code more efficient to increase maximum letters per second
 - add captions to buttons for clarity
-- Jane Goodall bug (repeated purchasing)
 - Enable player to type with monkeys
 - Add all of Romeo and Juliet
 - Pixel This (uncover a random book and have the player guess book title)
 - Don't pause when not in focus
+- Change to letters per tick instead letters per second

+#### 0.12

+- Toggle between low and high frame rate
+- Buy -> Hire Jane Goodall
+- Disable Jane Goodall button after purchased

 #### 0.11

 - added "Lower Framerate" button that increases speed by 50%